diogro/expressionVariance-manuscript/main.md

 In this model (see [Methods](#Methods)), we use a random effect for individual study ID, a fixed effect for pairwise tissue congruence (whether a comparison is within the same tissue or different tissue), and a fixed effect for pairwise study source (which pair of sources among GTEx, TCGA, and miscellaneous is involved in a comparison) as predictors of the correlations (see [Methods](#Methods)).
 This model (@fig:corr_model) shows that comparisons of studies within GTEx and TCGA have on average higher values of $\rho_s$, but also that comparing studies across GTEx and TCGA also shows a mild increase in the average correlation (@fig:corr_model C).
 Correlations that do not involve studies from TCGA and GTEx (marked as "Misc.") are on average lower (@fig:corr_model C).
-While we do not have a clear explanation for this pattern, since TCGA and GTEx are independent, this mild effect on the similarities could be due to the quality of the data coming from these two large consortia.
+While we do not have a clear explanation for this pattern, since TCGA and GTEx are independent, this mild effect on the similarities could be due to the level of standardization of the data coming from these two large consortia.
-Tissue also affects the similarity between gene expression SD, with studies using the same tissue being, on average, more similar (@fig:corr_model B).
+Tissue type also affects the degree of similarity in transcriptional variance, with studies using the same tissue being, on average, more similar (@fig:corr_model B).
 However, all these pairwise effects are mild, and the largest effects on the correlations are those associated with individual studies, in particular some specific tissues, i.e., comparisons involving [bone marrow]{.smallcaps} (from GTEx) and study [srp057500]{.smallcaps} (which used platelets) are on average lower (@fig:corr_model A).
 The only negative correlation we observe is between these two studies, which also appear further away in the PCoA plot in @fig:sd_corr C.

 # Gene expression rank

-The strong correlations between transcriptional variance across studies suggests that variance rank is indeed a property of the gene that can be robustly estimated.
+The strong correlations between transcriptional variance across studies suggests that variance rank is indeed a property of genes that can be robustly estimated.
 To estimate this gene-level rank, we devised a cross-study approach that allowed us to rank individual genes according to their degree of transcriptional variance by averaging the ordering across all studies.
-We do this by calculating the score of each gene in the first principal component of the Spearman correlation matrix across-studies shown in @fig:sd_corr A, as illustrated in @fig:variance_control C.
+We do this by calculating the score of each gene on the first principal component of the across-study Spearman correlation matrix shown in @fig:sd_corr A (as illustrated in @fig:variance_control C).
 Ordering genes using these scores generate a ranked list of genes, with the most variable genes having the highest rank.
-The position of the most and least variable genes inferred through this ranking approach in the SD distributions illustrates how the extremes of the rank are indeed some of the least and most variable genes across all studies (@fig:sd_corr D).
+The position in the SD distributions shown in @fig:sd_corr D of the most and least variable genes in this rank illustrates how the extremes of the rank are indeed some of the least and most variable genes across all studies.
-In addition, to be able to account for any residual effect of mean expression on the variance and to compare the drivers of both ranks, we also created a similar across-study rank for mean expression.
+In addition, to be able to account for any residual effect of mean expression on the variance we also created a similar across-study rank for mean expression.
-To explore whether the overall ranking of genes changes according to tissue, we also create a set of tissue-specific SD ranks.
+To explore tissue-specific divers or transcriptional variation, we also create a set of tissue-specific SD ranks.
 To that end, we used the same procedure outlined above but using only studies that were performed on  the same tissue.
 Both tissue-specific and across-study ranks are available in the Supporting Information (SI data 3).